 At the undergraduate level, the internship is required and is usually completed in the senior year.
-Students receive at least 120 hours of practical experience, for which they will earn 3 academic credits.
-Internships of 240 hours earn 6 credits.
-Interns typically hold responsible positions that involve no more than 20-percent clerical work.
-The internship hours are usually completed over a 10-14 week period at approximately 20 hours per week, with adjustments made for the shorter summer semester.
+Students receive at least 200 hours of practical experience, for which they will earn 3 academic credits.
+Internships typically are responsible positions that involve no more than 20-percent clerical work.
+The 200 hours are usually worked over a 10-14 week period at approximately 20 hours per week, with adjustments made for the shorter summer semester.

 Timeline: When to complete your internship

-Internships for academic credit are usually completed in the student’s final year and must be approved for credit by the department chair or the departmental internship coordinator.
-Student preparation for an academic internship often begins at least six months prior to beginning work.
-Interested students begin the internship process by meeting with the department chair or internship coordinator to verify eligibility and to obtain assistance in identifying and selecting potential internships.
+Internships for academic credit are usually completed in the student’s final year and must be approved for credit by the director of Business Learning.
+Student preparation for an academic internship begins three to six months prior to beginning work.
+Interested students begin the internship process by meeting with the director of Business Learning to verify eligibility and to obtain assistance in identifying and selecting potential internships.

 Students are also encouraged to take advantage of other internships or work-related opportunities as they progress through their program at Marymount.
 While academic credit will be granted only for approved internships, students can learn valuable lessons and develop important contacts through earlier work opportunities.
-At Marymount, students may receive assistance identifying job or internship opportunities (with or without academic credit) from the Career Internship Center, their academic advisors or the internship coordinator/instructor of the internship course in a given department.
+In particular, students pursuing the hospitality management and sport management specialties are encouraged to gain experience through a variety of jobs in related businesses.
+At Marymount, students may receive assistance identifying job or internship opportunities (with or without academic credit) from the SBA Director of Business Learning, the Career Internship Center, or their academic advisors.

 Internships may be either paid or unpaid at the discretion of the sponsoring organization.
 Some organizations may provide another type of stipend and/or reimburse transportation or other expenses.